How Long Does Air Duct Cleaning Take?

 Accessibility

-There’s one thing you can feel good about: It will take much less time to clean the air ducts even in a large home than it will in a commercial building because it’s much easier to access the ductwork in your home.
+There’s one thing you can feel good about: It will take much less time to clean the air ducts even in a large home than in a commercial building because it’s much easier to access the ductwork in your home.

 However, you can do your part by clearing the way for the contractors so that they have easy access to all of your vents and ducts.
 This includes moving away any items from around the furnace—it’s a good idea to keep that area free of clutter anyway—and the air conditioners.
 If you have rooms that are crowded with furniture or have decor blocking the vents, remove these to clear the way for your technician to do their work.
 Also, if you’ve got pets at home, secure them so that they don’t cause any distractions, however cute they might be.